pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 long-term
 sustainability of the solutions, as well as more equitable outcomes.

-Item.
 2. Prioritise simple and intuitive user interfaces.
 An engaging user interface can ensure the tool is easy to navigate, particularly when targeting end users with limited digital or written literacy.
 For example, CLART, developed by India Observatory, translates complex data into colour-